muxyz/website/index.md

 ---

 <div id="blurb">
-<p>The Micro foundation (Mu) is defining the building blocks of a new operating system for the real world.
-It's
+<p>The Micro foundation (Mu) is defining the building blocks of a new operating system for real world services.
-based on more than a decade of work on the open source project <a href="https://micro.dev">Micro</a>.
+It's based on more than a decade of work on the open source project <a href="https://micro.dev">Micro</a>.
 </p>

 <p>Today's operating systems were built to enable humans to complete tasks and